rancher/secrets-bridge/README.md

 #### How it works:

-In Vault, a user will create a Role for this service, scoping to an environment is probably a good idea.
+In Vault, a user will create a Role for this service; scoping to an environment is probably a good idea.
 This Role should be assigned all of the Vault policies you need it to create tokens for.
 Vault only lets you create tokens for a subset of your own assigned tokens.

 To accomplish this, you need to create some default policies for the `secrets-bridge` along with a Vault Cubbyhole.
-See Vaults documentation for more details on Cubbyholes, this service relies heavily on them.
+See Vaults documentation for more details on Cubbyholes, as this service relies heavily on them.

 A service would then be deployed into an operators/tools/non-application environment.
 This item will likely be launchable from the catalog.

 Once the server side service is deployed, you would then deploy the agents into your application environment.
 These agents then listen for Docker events and send container start events to the service.

-The service then verifies with Rancher (see notes/todos below) the containers Identity.
+The service then verifies with Rancher (see notes/todos below) the container's Identity.
 If the identity can not be verified, then nothing else happens.
 If the container is verified, the service checks for a policy key set on the config service tokens config path.
-If a policy is found, it then generates a temporary token to create a Cubbyhole and a permanent token with the applied policy.
+If a policy is found, the service then generates a temporary token to create a Cubbyhole and a permanent token with the applied policy.
 The permanent key is placed into the Cubbyhole with the temporary key, which will have a short TTL and 1 more use to get the permanent key.

-The response to the agent contains, the Docker container ID (from Rancher), the Vault path of the Cubbyhole and the Temporary token.
-From this, the Agent does a Docker copy of the Cubbyhole information to: `/tmp/secrets.txt` on the target container.
+The response to the agent contains: the Docker container ID (from Rancher), the Vault path of the Cubbyhole, and the Temporary token.
+From this, the Agent performs a Docker copy of the Cubbyhole information to: `/tmp/secrets.txt` inside the target container.

 A process inside the container can then read those credentials to get the permanent key and use Vault as it normally would.